Skip to Content

 Bún chả (Vietnamese meatballs with vermicelli) has all the classic Vietnamese street food elements.

-• Heat the mixture until the sugar dissolves.
-This step is to melt the sugar, and therefore do not need to boil the sauce.
+1. Heat the mixture until the sugar dissolves.
+This step involves melting the sugar; therefore, the sauce does not need to be boiled.

-• Add the lime juice and mix well.
-(You can substitiute it with lemon juice).
+3. Add the lime juice and mix well.
+(You can substitute it with lemon juice).

 Bun cha (Vietnamese meatballs with vermicelli) has all the classic Vietnamese street food elements.
 When you take a bite with a mouthful of everything, the bursting Vietnamese flavor is a gastronomical experience that leaves you wanting more.

 Get a small bowl of dipping sauce, add chopped chili and minced garlic, and place the meatballs and sliced pork in the sauce.
-Next, dunk the vermicelli, herbs (basil, mint, coriander leaves) into it, and immediately pick up a piece of meat with the herbs and vermicelli, which means you have a mouthful with a bit of everything.
+Next, dunk the vermicelli (rice noodles) and fresh herbs (basil, mint, coriander leaves) into it, and immediately pick up a piece of meat with the herbs and vermicelli, which means you have a mouthful with a bit of everything.

-Alternatively, you can put all these in a serving bowl, then spoon some sauce over it to enjoy.
+Alternatively, you can put all these in a serving bowl and spoon some sauce to enjoy.

 Bún chả is commonly served with the Vietnamese spring roll.
 You can refer to this recipe on how to make the spring rolls.